Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Theoretical Justification

-{Consistent with Theorem~\ref{thm: conv of tauhat}, the length of our proposed CI, $\mathbf{L}({\rm CI}_{\alpha})$, is characterized separately for the cases $\lambda>0$ and $\lambda=0$ in Theorem~\ref{thm: coverage}, and it also fails to attain the rate of $1/\sqrt{\min\{T_0,T_1\}}$ due to the lack of strict convexity in the optimization problem~\eqref{eq: tau star and beta star}.
-It is unclear whether the constructed confidence interval achieves the optimal precision property.
-However, we remark that the validity of ${\rm CI}_{\alpha}$ in terms of coverage still holds and it does not rely on the asymptotic normality of $\tauhat$, which may fail due to non-regularity and instability.
-In Figure~\ref{fig:infer pre25 post25} in Section~\ref{subsec: sim infer}, we investigate the finite-sample performance of our proposed CI and compare it to methods based on asymptotic normality. {We find that the length of our proposed CI is slightly larger, but overall comparable to the oracle benchmark.}
+Consistent with Theorem~\ref{thm: conv of tauhat}, the CI length $\mathbf{L}({\rm CI}_{\alpha})$ in Theorem~\ref{thm: precision} similarly does not attain the $1/\sqrt{\min\{T_0,T_1\}}$ rate due to the lack of strict convexity in the optimization problem \eqref{eq: tau star and beta star}.
+It is unclear whether the constructed interval achieves the optimal precision property.
+Importantly, however, the validity of ${\rm CI}_{\alpha}$ does not rely on asymptotic normality of $\tauhat$.
+In Figure~\ref{fig:infer pre25 post25}, we evaluate its finite-sample performance and compare it to normality-based methods.
+The proposed CI is slightly longer but overall comparable to the oracle benchmark.